-MedPrep I (Bio 2651) is a unique, interactive lecture series taught by the central subcommittee chair on the Washington University School of Medicine admissions committee.
-Through a weekly 2-hour lecture, this course gives students accurate, honest, and detailed information on how to be become a competitive applicant to medical school.
-This course is particularly useful for first year students, and sophomores.
-It dives deep into the preparation required to develop a successful medical school application.
-For this reason, the course instructor recommends that students take this course prior to their junior year.
-It reviews common pitfalls encountered by unsuccessful applicants and outlines every step of the application and admissions process.
-Students receive a comprehensive overview of the entire educational path in medicine, including medical school and residency, and the rewards and challenges of a career in medicine.
-Students learn about how to get involved in undergraduate research as well as the activities they might consider for the summer.
-They also have the opportunity to talk with current medical students and resident physicians about their life in medical school and residency, respectively.
+MedPrep I (Bio 2651) is a unique, interactive lecture series where the entire educational path of becoming a physician is reviewed.
+This course is particularly helpful for first-year and sophomore students in that it helps students obtain an authentic, accurate, and comprehensive view of the life of a physician and the process it takes to get there.
+It helps students develop a road map for their four years of college and helps students reflect on whether medicine might be the right career for them.
+Students also have the opportunity to talk with current medical students and resident physicians about their life in medical school and residency, respectively.
 MedPrep I is a prerequisite for MedPrep II (Bio 2654), the shadowing course that takes place in the Charles F. Knight Emergency and Trauma Center of Barnes-Jewish Hospital, the main teaching hospital for the Washington University School of Medicine.
-Because there is no outside coursework or exams, this course can be taken with the busiest of class schedules.
-For this reason though, attendance at ALL classes is required.
+There is no outside coursework and no exams, so this course can be taken with the busiest of course schedules.
+Class attendance is required.
 A $10 course fee applies.
 For more details about the course, please see the website at: http://medprep.wustl.edu/.
+Pass/Fail only.